FirefoxGraphics/aa-stroke/README.md

 before passing them to the stroker.
 Other transforms are not currently (or ever?) supported.

 ### TODO
-- strokes with widths less than 1
-- curves
 - using triangle strips instead of triangle lists